master-hax/pixel-backup-gang/README.md

 ## why?

-the main goal is to allow for easy backup of external media via Google Photos on original Google Pixel phones, which which have an unlimited storage benefit. every method i've seen
+the main goal is to allow for easy backup of external media via Google Photos on original Google Pixel phones, which which have an unlimited storage benefit. the "usual" method is to copy every file to the device's internal storage, which can incur terabytes of unnecessary writes to the limited lifetime of the internal flash memory.

-i tried using FUSE based solutions like [bindfs](https://github.com/mpartel/bindfs) (via [termux root-packages](https://github.com/termux/termux-packages/tree/817ccec622c510929e339285eb5400dbb5b2f4c7/root-packages/bindfs)) and [fuse-nfs](https://github.com/sahlberg/fuse-nfs.git) (i built my own minimal version in Rust) but the performance was unacceptable.
+i first tried using FUSE (filesystem in user space) based solutions like [bindfs](https://github.com/mpartel/bindfs) (via [termux root-packages](https://github.com/termux/termux-packages/tree/817ccec622c510929e339285eb5400dbb5b2f4c7/root-packages/bindfs)) and [fuse-nfs](https://github.com/sahlberg/fuse-nfs.git) (complicated to compile for android so i built my own minimal version in Rust). this works and is especially good at sidestepping android's selinux policies. however the performance was not acceptable. (note: i have not tried fbind but i don't think that works out of the box here without using FUSE)

-this method is basically a hack around the selinux policies + app permissions that allows for regular `mount` commands to work.
+this method is basically a hack around the selinux policies + app permissions using the plain old `mount` command.

 ## the good
 * adds support for external ext4 drives (stock operating system only supports external FAT32)